- Home

 Exponential growth occurs when a quantity increases by a constant multiplicative factor over equal intervals.

-Why is Exponential Growth important?
+What is the Exponential Growth formula?

 Prerequisites